japa/japa.dev/content/docs/plugins/openapi-assertions.md

 # OpenAPI Assertions

-Using this plugin, you can test HTTP responses against one or more OpenAPI specifications.
-Just make sure to register the path to schema files when using the plugin.
+This plugin allows you to test HTTP responses against one or more OpenAPI specifications.
+When using it, make sure to register the path to schema files.

 ## Setup